Our role and remit

 We are a non-departmental public body with statutory responsibilities.
 Our mission is to manage an effective regulatory framework which encourages the Scottish water industry to provide a high-quality service and value for money to customers.
 We act independently of Ministers.

 We have a statutory duty to promote the interests of customers.
 We principally do this by setting prices for water and sewerage services that deliver Ministers’ objectives for the water industry at the lowest reasonable overall cost.
-The price setting process takes place every five years.
+The price setting process takes place every six years.

 It is part of our role to facilitate competition in the Scottish water industry.
 In April 2008 the Scottish water and sewerage market for all non-household customers was opened up to competition.
 These new arrangements are already bringing significant benefits to Scotland’s 130,000 business customers, offering better value for money and services that are more tailored to customers’ needs.

 Our role in monitoring and reporting on Scottish Water’s performance focuses on the following key areas: